manav-chan/ml-ops/README.md

 - Flask has been used as the web server.
 - 'templates' contain various html files to be rendered.

-## Deploying to AWS
+## Deploying to AWS Beanstalk
-- AWS Elastic Beanstalk is used for deployment.
-- Create python.config file in .ebextensions directory.
+- Create python.config file in .ebextensions directory with the elastic beanstalk configuration.
+- Creating EC2 instacne profile for beanstalk.
+    - Open IAM Console.
+In the navigation pane of the console, choose Roles and then create role
+    - Under Trusted entity type, choose AWS service.
+Under Use case, choose EC2, Choose Next
+    - Attach- AWSElasticBeanstalkWebTier, AWSElasticBeanstalkWorkerTier, AWSElasticBeanstalkMulticontainerDocker.
+Choose Next
+    - Enter a name for the role - aws-elasticbeanstalk-ec2-role.
+Choose Create role.
+- Create web app using Elastic Beanstalk service on AWS using Python as platform and selecting 'sample application' under application code.
+- Creating pipeline using AWS Codepipeline service.
+    - Select GitHub in Source Provider and enter required repository details.
+    - Select AWS Elastic Beanstalk under Deploy provider and enter required application information.